What is vesicoureteral reflux?

 What tests will my child have?

-Your doctor will determine if one or more of the following tests need to be done to determine your c hild's grade of reflux.
+Your provider will determine if one or more of the following tests need to be done to determine your c hild's grade of reflux.
 This sheet briefly explains each test.
 More information is available if a test is scheduled.

 Voiding cystourethrogram (VCUG)